luuleitner/deepMTJ/readme.md

 Trained networks (375 MB) can be downloaded from our [google cloud storage](https://storage.googleapis.com/deepmtj/IEEEtbme_model_2021/2021_Unet_deepmtj_ieeetbme_model.tf).
 The provided dataset (`2021_Unet_deepmtj_ieeetbme_model.tf`) is licensed under a [Creative Commons Attribution 4.0 International License](https://github.com/luuleitner/deepMTJ/blob/master/license_dataset).

 #### Download test dataset
-To benchmark your model you can download the test dataset containing 1344 ultrasound images
+To benchmark your own model you can download the test dataset used in [citation [1]](#citation_1).
+The dataset consists of 1344 ultrasound images was collected from a variety of ultrasound systems of different vendors, in independent laboratories from diverse observers, on distinct muscles and movements.

 [![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)